December 12, 2020

-The drastic coastline changes that occur between Monterey and Santa Cruz make for incredibly distinct regions that offer something for everyone.
-So whether you are wanting to learn how to surf or are looking to upgrade to pro-status, you can find your perfect wave in the Central Coast.
+The drastic coastline changes that occur between Monterey and Santa Barbara make for incredibly distinct regions that offer something for everyone.
+So whether you are wanting to learn how to surf or are looking to upgrade to pro-status, you can find your perfect wave on the Central Coast.

 Santa Cruz is filled with plenty of incredible surf shops and spots.
 Its unique position along the California coastline allows the wind and waves to behave differently than they do anywhere else in the state.

 1. Steamer Lane Santa Cruz

 Steamer Lane is one of the most classic Central Coast surf destinations, made surfable by its distinct geography.
 The swells meet the northwest winds offshore to create some truly epic 10-foot point breaks.